chezearth-personal/HEA-Analysis-ZA-2016/README.md

 This is the repo: HEA-Analysis-ZA-2016, and the folder with the repo is `~/Documents/hea_analysis/south_africa/2016.04` on my disk.

 Collection of folders:
+* [./economy](https://github.com/CharlesRethman/HEA-Analysis-ZA-2016/tree/master/economy): Data and analysis on general economic issues, such as GDP, labour, etc. Prices and crop production have their own directories (see below).
 * [./extra_baselines](https://github.com/CharlesRethman/HEA-Analysis-ZA-2016/tree/master/extra_baselines): Extra baselines information:
   * Rural farmworkers.
   * Urban dwellers.
 Their baseline and analysis sheet is largely built up out of NIDS data.